 Article 14.
 Fees

 14.1.
-Registrar shall make an advance payment to the Registry Operator of at least EUR 10,000 (“the Minimum Deposit Amount”), excluding bank and/or transfer fees, as a condition precedent for the entry into force of this Agreement.
-As stated in Article 3.1 hereof, Registrar may request Registry Operator to waive this requirement in so far and to the extent Registrar already holds funds on deposit with Registry Operator in relation to another top-level domain managed by the Registry Operator.
+Registrar shall make an advance payment to the Registry Operator of EUR 5,000 (five thousand euro) (“the Deposit Amount”), excluding bank and/or transfer fees, as a condition precedent for the entry into force of this Agreement and as a guarantee for the fees incurred by Registrar by making transactions in the Shared Registry System.
+As stated in Article 3.1 hereof, Registrar may request Registry Operator to waive this requirement in as far as and to the extent Registrar already holds funds on deposit with Registry Operator in relation to the .be TLD managed by the Registry Operator.

-Registrar expressly acknowledges and accepts that any fees due to the Registry Operator, such as, but not limited to, fees for (i) submitting an Application for the registration of a Domain Name (including the fees due to third parties, where applicable, such as additional fees to be paid to a third party, as defined in the TLD Policies and/or Launch Program), (ii) initiating disputes in relation to decisions taken by the Registry Operator in the context of the applicable rights protection mechanisms and processes, and (iii) registration, renewing and/or transferring of Domain Names, shall be immediately deducted by the Registry Operator from the advance payment(s) made by the Registrar hereunder.

-No interest will accrue for the benefit of the Registrar on any advance payments (including the Minimum Deposit Amount) made in the framework of this Agreement.
+No interest will accrue for the benefit of the Registrar on payment of the Deposit Amount.

 14.2.
 As the case may be, the Registry Operator shall be entitled to charge Registrar to “Variable Registry-Level Fees” due by the Registrar to ICANN or a party appointed by ICANN, as set out in the Registry Agreement.

 14.3.
 Registry Operator will issue invoices for all fees due by Registrar to the Registry Operator on a monthly basis for services rendered by the Registry Operator during the preceding month.
-All fees due are payable upon receipt of the Registry Operator’s invoice, and any such payments made will be used to replenish the Minimum Deposit Amount.
-In case the Minimum Deposit Amount is depleted to zero, Registrar’s right to render Domain Name Registration Services will be suspended until the Minimum Deposit Amount is replenished.
+All fees due are payable within 30 days of the issue date of the Registry Operator’s invoice.
+Registry Operator will have the right to block access to the Shared Registry System or suspend the account of the Registrar in case of failure of payment of any outstanding invoices.

-Any amount that is thirty (30) days or more overdue will accrue interest at a rate of one (1) percent per month.
+14.4 Any amount that is thirty (30) days or more overdue will accrue interest at a rate of one (1) percent per month.

-14.4.
-Only the Registrar shall be responsible for monitoring the status of its Minimum Deposit Amount.
-The Registry Operator shall have no obligation to inform the Registrar at any time in case the advance payments made hereunder are insufficient in order to maintain the right to render the Domain Name Registration Services.

 14.5.
-The Registry Operator reserves the right to modify at any time any fees mentioned in this Agreement; such modification will only become effective after 30 (thirty) days’ written notice (or any other applicable notice period mentioned in the Registry Agreement) by e-mail of such modification to the Registrar.
-Any such revisions or modifications will also be published on the Registry Web Site, and in particular the section thereof that is reserved for accredited registrars.
+The Registry Operator reserves the right to modify any of the fees mentioned in this Agreement in accordance with the Registry Agreement.
+Fee modifications will only become effective after 30 (thirty) days’ written notice (or any other applicable notice period mentioned in the Registry Agreement) by e-mail of such modification to the Registrar.
+Any such revisions or modifications will also be published on the Registry Website, and in particular the section thereof that is reserved for accredited registrars.

 14.6.
 Unless provided for otherwise in the TLD Policies, the Registrar and/or its Customers shall not be entitled to any refund of fees due to the Registry Operator in respect of a Domain Name Registration Service rendered by the Registrar and/or services rendered by the Registry Operator in the context of this Agreement.